srz-zumix/gh-activity-report/README.md

   -w, --web                             Open the search query in the web browser

-account filter: default --auther @me, if not specified bellow --assignee         string             Filter by assignee --author           string             Filter by author --involves         string             Filter based on involvement of user --mentions         string             Filter based on user mentions --commenter        string             Filter based on comments by user --review-requested string             Filter based on comments by user --reviewed-by      string             Filter on user who reviewed
+account filter: default --auther @me, if not specified bellow --assignee         [name]             Filter by assignee --author           [name]             Filter by author --commenter        [name]             Filter based on comments by user --involves         [name]             Filter based on involvement of user --mentions         [name]             Filter based on user mentions --review-requested [name]             Filter based on comments by user --reviewed-by      [name]             Filter on user who reviewed

+   (defaults to \"@me\" if not specified [name])

 date range:
-  -d, --days-ago     since(..until)     Specify the period to filter n days ago
+  -d, --days-ago     since[..until]     Specify the period to filter n days ago
       --since        yyyy-mm-dd         Start date to filter by date --until        yyyy-mm-dd         End date to filter by date